tearflake/symp-intro/docs/hello-world.md

 # "Hello world!"
 From Symp

 Symp is a modular symbolic programming environment designed to define, transform, and execute domain-specific frameworks using a unified representation.
 Its backend framework triad, together with the frontend, Symp lets you build frameworks using interoperable components.
-The components include assembly, functional, and rewriting frameworks, together with the frontend user interface.
+The components include assembly, functional, and rewriter frameworks, together with the pagefront user interface.
 In this document, we briefly state the purpose of the components, and write a minimal "Hello world!" program in each of them.

 #### "Hello world!" in assembly component